JianHMai/Lexical-Complexity-Prediction/README.md

 # Lexical Complexity Prediction
-Prediction of Lexical Complexity using a sentence and a word in that sentence <br>
+Prediction of Lexical Complexity using a sentence and a word in that sentence.
+In other words, it is to predict how hard it is to understand a sentence and a word in that context. <br>

 ## Algorithms Implemented
 * Bidirectional Encoder Representations from Transformers (BERT)